MICRO-HOUSING: THE ELDERLY WHEELCHAIR USER

 The Medium1 Unit is designed to connect private accessible spaces with areas that encourage social interaction.
 It incorporates smart home features like voice activated controls doors, clerestories & niched railing, to help support the user’s mobile independence and personal relationships.

-It was important to the design process to stay true to preserving extra space for the user and making sure the niched-handrailing element carried throughout.
+It was important to the design process to stay true to preserving extra space for the user and making sure the niched-handrailing element carried throughout the space.
 After solidifying the plans, next was rendering the space to truly express every decision.

 Renderings